datazoompuc/datazoom.amazonia/cran-comments.md

 # New submission

 Since our previous submission, we have added many new functions and changed the way most pre-existing functions work.
+We have change http to https.

 ## Test environments
 - R-hub windows-x86_64-devel (r-devel)